digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/app-builder/share.md

 title: Share
 ---

-ToolJet apps offer two sharing options: they can either be shared privately with workspace users or publicly by generating a shareable link.
+JumpStart apps offer two sharing options: they can either be shared privately with workspace users or publicly by generating a shareable link.
 To obtain the shareable URL, you can easily do so by clicking on the Share button located on the top bar of the App builder.

 <div style={{textAlign: 'center'}}>